ishandvd/caesar-docker/README.txt

 Please run the following to start the servers:

-"npm i express nodemon jwt"
+"npm i express nodemon jsonwebtoken"

 Then use: